flattr/developers.flattr.net/content/partner/index.md

 Through the auto-submit process (auto-submitting means that a Flattr thing is created automatically when the first flattr is made - they don't have to be presubmitted) the description of the thing is currently also added - the name, category, language etc.

 __However__ - we're looking at moving away from auto-submit provided description data in the _future_ and fetch the description of the thing from its URL instead - using [Open Graph](http://ogp.me/) data or similar.
-Would be nice if partners kept this in mind when choosing URL:s for their things.
+Partners need to keep this in mind when choosing URL:s for their things.
 Feedback is also welcome.

 ##### Embedded Buttons

 [Embedded buttons](/button) for partners work the same way as a normal Flattr button.

-The difference between normal buttons and the ones used by partners is that community partners assigns an `owner` parameter instead of the `uid` parameter used by ordinary buttons.
+The difference between normal buttons and the ones used by partners is that a partner may assign an `owner` parameter instead of the `uid` parameter used by ordinary buttons.
 The owner parameter contains an identifier for a non-flattr user.
 See a list of supported identifiers in the section [Supported user identifiers](#supported-user-identifiers) at the end of this document.

 ##### Static Auto-submit

 The static auto-submit is a link that redirects to either an existing thing or to a temporary page where the thing can be flattred and thus also created through the auto-submit.

-The basic URL for the static auto-submit is `https://flattr.com/submit/auto` and to that a bunch of query parameters are added of which two are critical for community partners: The `url` and `owner` parameters.
+The basic URL for the static auto-submit is `https://flattr.com/submit/auto` and to that a couple of query parameters are added of which two are critical for partners: The `url` and `owner` parameters.
 The auto-submit parameters for the thing description like `title` and `decription` are the same as for the button.
 See [embedded button documentation](/button) for a full list.

 __Example Auto-submit URL__